Bali has such an amazing variety of things to see and do: jungles, temples, markets, beaches, waterfalls, green rice paddies, and so much more.

 Tibumana used to be a secret waterfall, but it’s exploded in the last couple years and now every Instagrammer comes here.
 It’s still worth a visit!

-This is another free waterfall just 500 yards from the entrance to Tibumana.
+This is another free waterfall just 500 meters from the entrance to Tibumana.
 It’s a small 2-step waterfall with no crowds, and you can reach it in 5-10 minutes.

 ○ Goa Rang Reng Waterfall